Hmm, I think for larger girls a dress or skirt is always more flattering than pants of any sort. Clothes should fit well, not too tight or too loose.

 I would say get something that hits just above the knee and wear wedges- so comfy!
 If you want to wear flats try slightly pointed ones, because that can make the leg line look longer.

-i hope she doesn’t mind, but i absolutely love lydia’s fearless style. have you done the search by body type in the style gallery? it’s very helpful and i use it to find tips for dressing my body type.posted almost 5 years ago
+i hope she doesn’t mind, but i absolutely love lydia’s fearless style. have you done the search by body type in the style gallery? it’s very helpful and i use it to find tips for dressing my body type.posted over 5 years ago

 for me i think for curvy girls, one needs to wear empire waist to hide the tummy.
 Also you can also wear black skinny jeans (not too fit) then pair it up with an empire waist top.
 A black pair of skinny jeans could make your legs thinner and you can look taller.
 You can look at some of the celebrity who has the same body type as you, i really helps a lot!